grantcolley/dotnetwhat/README.md

 #### Releasing Memory
 [**Garbage collection**](https://learn.microsoft.com/en-us/dotnet/standard/garbage-collection/fundamentals#what-happens-during-a-garbage-collection) is the process of releasing and compacting [**heap memory**](https://learn.microsoft.com/en-us/dotnet/standard/garbage-collection/fundamentals#the-managed-heap) and occurs most frequently in Gen0.
 The [**LOH**](https://learn.microsoft.com/en-us/dotnet/standard/garbage-collection/large-object-heap#loh-performance-implications) and Gen 2 are collected together, if either one's threshold is exceeded, a generation 2 collection is triggered.

+Both Gen0 and Gen2 collections compact the memory, however, the large object heap (LOH) isn't compacted unless you use the [GCSettings.LargeObjectHeapCompactionMode](https://learn.microsoft.com/en-us/dotnet/api/system.runtime.gcsettings.largeobjectheapcompactionmode) property to compact the large object heap on demand.

 **Phases of Garbage Collection**
 - **Suspension:** *all managed threads are suspended except for the thread that triggered the garbage collection*
 - **Mark:** *the garbage collector starts at each root and follows every object reference and marks those as seen.
 Roots include static fields, local variables on a thread's stack, CPU registers, GC handles, and the finalize queue*